TASRobotics/guide/github-guide/03-branches.md

 ![](img/switch-branches-github-web.png)

+## Updating from master

+Sometimes you want to merge master into your branch.
+This would happen if:

+1. You branch off master
+2. Someone else merges another branch into master
+3. You want the new changes in master to also be in your branch

+To do this, go to `Branch > Update from default branch` in GitHub desktop.

 ## The network diagram

 Having a lot of branches can get confusing.
 There is a nice graphical view of all the branches of a repository, which you can access by going to the `Insights` tab in the web interface, then selecting `Network`.